 Coach picks the team captain

 Here, the benefit is that the coach can select a player who most demonstrates the characteristics they want in the team’s leader.
-The risk, however, is that the player is not one well accepted by the team.
+The risk, however, is that the team does not accept the selected player well.

 The author of the blog post offers a split solution of having two captains – one voted and one coach-picked.
 I’ve definitely seen teams do this.
 I’ve also seen teams have multiple captains who were either strictly voted for or coach-selected.
 The advantage to the multiple-captain situation is you are able to balance strengths and weaknesses among the captains.